 To eliminate problems of debate, conversations and discussions of spirituality or faith are avoided.

-SOBRIETY – LifeRing Secular Recovery is a group that believes true help for alcoholics or people that struggle with an addiction to drugs can only be successful if each member of the group refrains completely from even the smallest amount of consumption of alcohol or drug use.
+- SOBRIETY – LifeRing Secular Recovery is a group that believes true help for alcoholics or people that struggle with an addiction to drugs can only be successful if each member of the group refrains completely from even the smallest amount of consumption of alcohol or drug use.
 Thus, the key membership requirement is a drive to remain abstinent from alcohol as well as non-medically indicated drugs.

 The basic philosophy of LifeRing is that everybody who has a problem with substance abuse, and that includes alcohol, has an inner conflict going on within themselves.